 I love you brother, and I’m praying for you as I post this reply!

-I can now reflect on those earliest experiences without feeling any sense of pain, but it took me years to get to that place.
+I can now reflect on those earliest experiences without feeling any sense of pain, but it cost me years as a discouraged pastor before I got to that place.
 I feel the liberty to tell you what I think led up to those painful experiences.
-I wanted to voice my reflections to the church-at-large so that whether you’re in the role of a pastoral leader or a member of a local church, you might glean lessons from my own pain to apply.
+I wanted to voice my reflections to the church-at-large so that whether you’re in the role of a pastoral leader or a member of a local church, you might glean lessons from my own pain to apply to your situation as a discouraged pastor.